Table of Contents Eliminate Duplicate or Redundant SaaS ApplicationsProactively Manage SaaS...

 How many SaaS licenses in your organization go unused or underused?
 Measuring your SaaS tech stack with a focus on utilization, then managing applications based on that data is another way to reap more value.
 According to our 2022 SaaS Management Index report, the average organization is only utilizing 60% of their provisioned licenses – meaning 40% of licenses are wasted, unused and ripe for optimization.
 And when you consider that the average organization spends $65M on SaaS annually – the potential savings is huge.

 Imagine the following scenario: Your organization has a large enterprise-wide SaaS application like a CRM.
 The tool’s contract affords a finite number of seats to deploy to users.
 How can technology managers ensure that provisioned users are using their seats in a way that maximizes their value?

-By measuring logins and other activity, teams responsible for optimizing SaaS can deploy workflows to identify underutilized seats and, if necessary, reprovision them to users who will use them more actively.
+By measuring usage activity, teams responsible for optimizing SaaS can deploy workflows to identify underutilized seats and, if necessary, reprovision them to users who will use them more actively.
 If there is not a group of users who can make use of unused seats, the contract can be right-sized at renewal.

-The converse of not enough users for an application is finding that multiple users have deployed multiple discrete instances of an application throughout the enterprise without a unifying license agreement in place.
+The converse of not enough users for an application is finding that multiple users across the business all have separate subscriptions to the same application.
 A proven way to recover value from existing SaaS spend is to consolidate these disparate instances under a single enterprise license agreement (ELA).

 Not only are SaaS vendors more likely to provide a better overall per-user rate with an ELA, but it provides additional options such as multi-year discounts, caps on price increases, and clauses specific to security and governance, further protecting the organization.